How To Become A Financial Data Scientist (Or A Data Scientist In Any Domain)

 My Talk "How To Become A Financial Data Scientist" - YouTube

-I’ll assume that if you are reading this, then you have some knowledge on Portfolio Theory and Risk Management, which are required knowledge for the finance domain.
-What I will show you is how you can take this domain knowledge and extend it to value generating activities for the business using data science tools.
+What I will show you is how you can take domain knowledge and extend it to value-creating activities for the business using data science tools.

 But, first, the cold hard reality…

-Most financial people that want to break into Data Science make major mistakes that cost them a career in data science.
+Most financial (or non-financial) people that want to break into Data Science make a major a mistake that costs them a career in data science.
 It starts with their first step.